Setherino/Assembler/README.md

 This program simulates the function of an X-86 CPU.
 It comes complete with the assembler, simulator, and a "debugger" in the form of a readable memory dump.
-I've included all of the .asm files I used to test the program, and the problem log at the bottom in which I discuss my development/debugging process.
+I've included all of the .asm files I used to test the program, and the problem log in which I discuss my development/debugging process.

 This project was created in the fall of 2023 for my Computer Architecture class.
 It was sort of an old-school class taught by an old school instructor, and it was great fun!
 I'm currently working on a project to convert this program to run on Web Assembly using Emscripten, so that I can put a live demo here for people to see.
 It's not done yet, and I'm still working on the web interface.
 In the meantime, main.c will still compile to run as a normal command line application, but it now uses a simulated file system, whose files can be seen/modified in files.h